kibalabs/ui-react/README.md

 ![Everypage Console Metadata Card](https://wml-images.s3-eu-west-1.amazonaws.com/ep-console-metadata.png)

 The important thing to notice here is that this code only includes the **layout** of the components.
-All the theming is done globally and accessed via **variants** on each of the atomic elements provided by UI-React (e.g. Box, Text and Stack).
+All the theming is done globally and accessed via **variants** on each of the atomic particles provided by UI-React (e.g. Box, Text and Stack).
 You can read more about this in our [Theming Goals documentation](https://ui-react-docs.kibalabs.com?path=/docs/introduction-theming-goals--page).

 This practice makes new interfaces extremely quick to create and allows your components to be super re-usable.